visgl/react-google-maps/docs/guides/ssr-and-frameworks.md

 :::note

-The components needs to be wrapped `<ClientOnly>` component from the `remix-utils` package for it to be rendered only on the client.
+The component needs to be wrapped `<ClientOnly>` component from the `remix-utils` package for it to be rendered only on the client.

 :::